-- Assertion 2: Management asserts that controls were in place during the current fiscal year to ensure compliance with the requirements for investing FEHBP funds as specified in section 3.4 of the contract. - Assertion 3: Management asserts that controls were in place during the current fiscal year to ensure that FEHBP funds were not commingled with funds obtained from other sources in accordance with the requirements in Section 3.5 of the contract.

-Assertion 4: Management asserts that controls were in place during the current federal fiscal year to ensure compliance with the requirements at 48 CFR 1632.170 (2) and (3) for withdrawing funds from the letter of credit account maintained by OPM for the plan.
+- Assertion 2: The carrier asserts that controls were in place during the current fiscal year to ensure compliance with the requirements for investing FEHBP funds as specified in section 3.4 of the contract. - Assertion 3: The carrier asserts that controls were in place during the current fiscal year to ensure that FEHBP funds were not commingled with funds obtained from other sources in accordance with the requirements in Section 3.5 of the contract. - Assertion 4: The carrier asserts that controls were in place during the current federal fiscal year to ensure compliance with the requirements at 48 CFR 1632.170 (2) and (3) for withdrawing funds from the letter of credit account maintained by OPM for the plan.